Home Buying Education

 • Escrow

-Escrow is a neutral account used to safely handle money during and after a home purchase.
+Escrow is a neutral account used to manage funds during and after a home purchase.

 • During purchase — Holds earnest money and documents until closing

-• After closing — Collects money monthly for property taxes and homeowners insurance
+• After closing — Collects monthly amounts for property taxes and homeowners insurance

-Escrow helps spread large annual costs into smaller monthly payments but increases the total monthly mortgage payment
+Escrow helps spread large annual costs into smaller monthly payments, but it increases the total monthly housing payment.

 Property Taxes